Cghlewis/crystal_site/content/blog/joins/index.markdown

 5      tch_id numeric numeric
 ```

-Our column types are identical so we are good to go.
+Our column names and types are identical so we are good to go.

+**Note** When using `dplyr::bind_rows()` to append files, if any variables are not identically named and formatted across datasets, you will get an error.

 ```r